yuxel/fe-test-case/Readme.md

     - if the input's length is >= 3, then you should open this dropdown (you can just show it without an effect) and send request to http://test.sonsuzdongu.com/query.php?keyword=[KEYWORD HERE] . ie: http://test.sonsuzdongu.com/query.php?keyword=skirt
     - this is a mock service and it returns you the response about ~1 seconds, so its better to show a "loading.gif" in that dropdown.
 You can choose any loading.gif.
     - When response comes from server, put suggestion links, which are "terms" on response.
-    - if the input's length is < 3 or the XHR result is an empty array you should kill all ongoing XHR requests and close the dropdown7
+    - if the input's length is < 3 or the XHR result is an empty array you should kill all ongoing XHR requests and close the dropdown
 * and an image carousel slider below this input field. you can use images from http://lorempixel.com/940/375/fashion/?someRandomStrings to fit in that place.
 And implement a carousel slider with these images.
 The design of this carousel (like arrows, and dots) are not so important at this level.
 We just want a working carousel.
 You can use any library/plugin you want.